ncsa/oa4mp/server-admin/src/main/scripts/jwt-scripts/readme.txt

 ** Batch files

+[Deprecated.
+If you really need to do more than some rudimentary work, consider getting and running QDL.]

 The processor also has the ability to run batches of commands found in a single file.
 The syntax of the file is designed to be as minimal as possible: